 'Standardised Approach (SEC-SA)' This is a method to calculate risk-weighted exposure amounts for securitisation positions.
-Under this method, an institution must be able calculate regulatory capital requirements per standardised approach for underlying exposures in the securitisation as if these had not been securitised ('K{SA}'), subject to certain other inputs and criteria.
+Under this method, an institution must be able to calculate regulatory capital requirements per standardised approach for underlying exposures in the securitisation as if these had not been securitised ('KSA'), subject to certain other inputs and criteria.

 'Standby facilities, credit lines and other commitments' Agreements to lend to a customer in the future, subject to certain conditions.
 Such commitments are either made for a fixed period, or have no specific maturity but are cancellable by the lender subject to notice requirements.

-'Statutory' Line items of income, expense, profit or loss, assets, liabilities or equity stated in accordance with the requirements of the UK Companies Act 2006 and the requirements of International Financial Reporting Standards (IFRS).
+'Statutory' Line items of income, expense, profit or loss, assets, liabilities or equity stated in accordance with the requirements of the UK Companies Act 2006 and the requirements of IFRS.